 The online application for the Master of Science in Global Health program is now available.
-The deadline to apply is February 15, 2015.
+The deadline to apply has been extended to March 15, 2015.

 Application requirements include the following: